Sinomicrurus sauteri: Description

 S. sauteri grows to 98 cm in total length (including tail).
 The upper side of the body is dark brown or crimson, and has three black longitudinal stripes from neck to tip of tail, of which the mid-dorsal stripe is narrower than the lateral ones.

 Venom

-Sinomicrurus sauteri is highly venomous.
+S. sauteri is highly venomous.
 Although it is not aggressive and very few reports of attacks have been reported, its venom is potentially life-threatening.